cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 In every industry, in every company, in every home, software is a necessary ingredient.
 So the crew of software cookers has grown at a very fast speed.
-But the world had not enough mathematicians, or engineers, to satisfy the demand for programmers.[^6] And as with any other industry, the higher the demand, the bigger the push humanity makes in order to improve the tools to simplify the production machinery.
+But the world had not enough mathematicians, or engineers, to satisfy the demand for programmers.[^6] And as with any other industry, the higher the demand, the bigger the push humanity makes in order to make the production machinery more productive.

 Over the past two decades, a new class of "programmers" has emerged and permeated the industry: **software developers**.
 The prerequisites have shifted dramatically.
 The average software developer doesn't need to understand [Fourier Series](https://en.wikipedia.org/wiki/Fourier_series) anymore to get a decent job offer.
-Indeed, it's not even necessary to know how a computer actually works.[^5] It's enough to master a particular framework, a library, or even a single digital tool (long live the Excel).
+Indeed, it's not even necessary to know how a computer actually works.[^5] It's enough to master a particular framework, a library, or even a single digital tool (long live the Excel spreadsheet!).
-And bang!
+And that's it.
 The wheels that keep software product lines moving are ready to go.

 But I've seen the panorama shifting in the last few months.
 What if I told you that knowing how to code is no longer necessary?
 Yes, that's right
 Because now [computers can generate code for us](https://doi.org/10.5281/zenodo.7644359), automatically.
-I'm not talking about in-IDE code generation tools, such as templates, or refactoring aids.
+I'm not talking about in-IDE code generation tools, such as templates or advanced refactoring tricks.
 I mean entire applications written by AI, from scratch.
 And not only code, everything that is digital can be AI-generated too.
 Even the boring stuff, like bug reports, code comments, and meeting minutes.